Education

 McArn, now in her 30th year with the district, began her career at Sacramento City Unified in 1997 as an elementary school teacher.
 She later served as a teacher support coordinator before moving into the human resources department, which she had led since 2013.

-Since taking the interim role, McArn has led a district of nearly 36,000 students as it navigates a harrowing financial crisis that threatens to put it in state receivership by the fall.
+Since taking the interim role, McArn has led a district of nearly 36,000 students, more than 1,700 teachers and roughly 2,000 classified staff as it navigates a harrowing financial crisis that threatens to put it in state receivership by the fall.

-The timing of her departure led to questions about Allen’s involvement in the fiscal crisis despite Jeane’s insistence that the mutual decision was not a direct result of the budget process.
+The timing of Allen’s departure led to questions about her involvement in the fiscal crisis despite Jeane’s insistence that the mutual decision was not a direct result of the budget process.

-At the time of Allen’s departure, Jeane said the district would announce its plan to search for a new superintendent within a few weeks.
-Districts typically hire a firm to conduct a national search for the position.
+In February, Jeane said the district would announce its plan to search for a new superintendent within a few weeks.
+Districts typically hire a firm to conduct a national search.

-Sacramento City Unified did not launch a national search, although Jeane said at a March 5 meeting that a committee was drafting a request for proposals from consulting firms.
+Sacramento City Unified did not conduct a national search, although Jeane said at a March 5 meeting that a committee had been drafting a request for proposals from consulting firms.

 This story was originally published April 30, 2026 at 7:01 PM.